 Welcome to the DSN Lab!

-In the Developmental Social Neuroscience Lab, we study the interconnected trajectories of biological and social development throughout adolescence, and their cumulative bidirectional relationships with well-being, mental health, and behavior.
+In the Developmental Social Neuroscience Lab, we study the interconnected trajectories of biological and social development throughout adolescence, and their ongoing reciprocal relationships with well-being, mental health, and behavior.

 Click here to learn more about the work we do!

-Listen to our Principal Investigator, Dr. Jennifer Pfeifer, talk about the complexity of adolescent development.
+Listen to our lab leader, Dr. Jennifer Pfeifer, talk about the complexity of adolescent development in this illustrated video.

 “Your Brain on Puberty”